 5. Review and Feedback:

-The legal software implementation process is a crucial step that requires detailed research and planning.
-It may seem like a burden initially; but the long term benefits outweigh them easily.
+The legal case management software implementation process is a crucial step that requires detailed research and planning.
+It may seem like a burden initially, but the long-term benefits outweigh them easily.